amged-alamari/Uber-Trip-Analysis-Dashboard/README.md

 ## How to Contribute
 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository and submit a pull request.

+## License
+This project is available under the MIT License.
+See the LICENSE file for more details.